YorkUITInnovation/moodle-block_ai_assitant/doc/instructor_user_guide.md

 #### Training Problems
 - **File format errors**: Ensure .docx format for documents
 - **Large file issues**: Break large documents into smaller sections
+- **Training error**: If there is an error message on a trained file, delete the selected file and retrain it.

 #### Response Quality Issues
 - **Inaccurate answers**: Add more specific training content